-8. Will residence halls be open in the fall?
+8. Will residence halls be open in the spring?
 If so, what safety precautions are being taken?

 The College is reopening its residential halls which offer on-campus living options for students.
 To address health and safety needs, the halls will be operating at reduced capacity, with all students placed into single rooms.

 All resident students will be required to wear masks outside of their rooms whenever they are using public spaces (hallways, bathrooms, laundry rooms, etc.) and practice social distancing.
 The bathrooms and common spaces will be cleaned using enhanced cleaning methods.
 No outside visitors or guests will be allowed in the building.

 The move-in process will be contactless.
 Students will be given a reusable fabric mask and hand sanitizer at movie-in.

 Large lounge furniture will be removed; other furniture will be arranged with social distancing in mind.
 Cafeteria seating will be cut in half, more grab-n-go items will be available, no salad bar or self-serve will be offered.